What are the risks involved with P2P lending?

 Lending Works has a sophisticated algorithm called the ‘Fair Algorithm’ which allocates lending capital in the fairest way possible.
 This takes into consideration the length of time that a lender has had an offer outstanding and also the value of lending capital on the offer, to ensure that the time taken to match offers is minimised.
 We are constantly working to reduce the time taken to match offers to ensure that lenders receive exactly what they expect.

 Our innovative Quick Withdraw facility provides lenders with the option to access their money while it is still on loan with borrowers, provided there are other lenders available to purchase your loans.
-There is a small fee for using Quick Withdraw of 0.6% of the amount being sold.
+There is no charge for selling loans held under the Flexible product.
+However, if selling loans held within the Growth product, we charge a small fee for using Quick Withdraw of 0.5% of the amount being sold.
 Also, if the rates on your loans are lower than the current lending rates, you'll be charged an additional fee to ensure the lenders acquiring your loans receive what they're expecting.

 Over the last decade, there can be little dispute that the reputation of mainstream banks – and particularly the so-called ‘Big Four’ (HSBC, Barclays, Lloyds and RBS) – is at its lowest ebb.